Changing a Major and Maneuvering Add/Drop Registration

 1. No matter what, students should attend all the classes they think they might take.
 This amounts to a few extra hours, versus already being a week behind!

-2. Students should know what they want to take BEFORE Phase II.
+2. Students should know what they want to take prior to Phase II registration.
 So, if your student doesn't know, they should talk to their advisor first.
 Remember, classes are in session during Phase II, and your student can get behind in classes while trying to make decisions.

 3. There are always exceptions in life.
-If your student is confused, recommend that your student goes see his/her advisor for further guidance.
+If your student is confused, recommend that your student goes to see an advisor for guidance.